AValenti12/Capstone-Project/README.md

 ## Logistic Regression Model

 ![](https://github.com/AValenti12/Capstone-Project/blob/main/Segment%202/ML_model/model_images/Screen%20Shot%202022-01-09%20at%209.13.19%20PM.png?raw=true)
->  The columns that were not already numerical are given dummy variables to be able to be passed through the model.
-The data was then split into three sets: a training set and test set.
+>  The columns that were not already numerical are given dummy variables during the cleaning process to be able to be passed through the model.
+The data was then split into three sets: a training set and test set. `StandardScaler()` was also used to normalize our dataset.

 ![](https://github.com/AValenti12/Capstone-Project/blob/main/Segment%202/ML_model/model_images/Screen%20Shot%202022-01-09%20at%209.14.29%20PM.png?raw=true)
 > The model is able to predict the outcome with about 80% accuracy.
+Several tests were done to see which model gave the best results.

+## Limitations
 ![](https://github.com/AValenti12/Capstone-Project/blob/main/Segment%202/ML_model/model_images/Screen%20Shot%202022-01-09%20at%204.36.45%20PM.png?raw=true)
-> This is a chart representing feature importance, after review we decided to remove the Superhost variable to avoid skewing results.
+> Since this a simple model, comparing the importance of each can help determine if certain variables should be removed.
+After reviewing the chart, we decided to remove the Superhost variable to avoid skewing the outcomes.

 ---